New to Sly Flourish? Start Here or subscribe to the newsletter.

 The Gangs of Waterdeep adventure models an excellent design for adventures overall.
 Its focus on developing interesting situations that the characters can explore in many different ways gives a freedom we don't often find in published adventures.
 It focuses on the story by putting thematically appropriate monsters in the right spots regardless of whether it's an "appropriate" challenge to the party.
 It times both planning and execution of the scenes in the adventure, keeping the tension high without removing the agency of the players' decisions.
 It included some excellent props and costumes to help bring another layer of depth to the game.
 It also included a fun new gameplay type, one that worked in parallel to the rest of the adventure, that proved to be a fun event all to itself.
 Gangs of Waterdeep was an excellent model for the adventures we can run at our own game table.

-Share this article with your friends using this link: https://slyflourish.com/tips_from_dnd_open.html
+Share this article by copying this link: https://slyflourish.com/tips_from_dnd_open.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.